satyamj21/satyamj21/README.md

 ## My Engineering Philosophy

-> I don't just want to use tools — I want to understand how they work.
+> I don't want to just copy-paste solutions and pretend I understand them — mostly because I've tried, and it falls apart the second someone asks "why."
-> I'd rather spend an extra hour debugging than skip the part where I actually learn something.
-> The real skill isn't knowing the answer.
-It's knowing how to find it when there's no tutorial left to follow.
+> I'd rather sit with a bug for three hours and actually learn something than fix it in three minutes and learn nothing.
+> There's no tutorial for real problems, so I'm trying to get comfortable being the one who has to figure it out.

 <br>

-## Current Goals
+## Current Situation (Not Goals, Because We're Not Doing That)

-- [ ] Get consistently strong at DSA — patterns, not memorization
-- [ ] Build and ship 3–5 solid full-stack projects end-to-end
+- [ ] Currently arguing with DSA problems and occasionally winning
-- [ ] Reduce dependency on AI for implementation — think and debug independently first
+- [ ] Actively trying to write code before asking AI to write it for me
-- [ ] Strengthen core CS fundamentals (OS, DBMS, Networks)
-- [ ] Contribute to open source
-- [ ] Go from "idea → architecture → implementation → deployment" on my own
-- [ ] Crack a strong SDE internship/role
+- [ ] Presently relearning OS and DBMS concepts I "already knew"
+- [ ] In the middle of building projects that are held together by hope and semicolons
+- [ ] Slowly becoming someone who reads documentation before Stack Overflow (progress)

 <br>